 The conflict has resulted in a trend of large current account deficits and a depreciating exchange rate.
 Depressed export revenue due to the impact of conflict (declining output and sanctions), and declining international reserves have caused a significant depreciation of the Syrian pound from 47 pounds per USD (March 2011) to an estimated 176 pounds per USD (end-2014) (EIU).

 Prior to the crisis, Syria’s economic reform efforts had helped strengthen growth, although external and domestic shocks, and particularly the impact of the global financial crisis and prolonged droughts, had adversely affected the country’s macroeconomic performance.

-Despite accelerating economic growth over the last decade, this growth had not been inclusive.
+Despite accelerating economic growth over the last decade, this pre-conflict growth had not been inclusive.
 It had not led to significant job creation or to poverty reduction.
 Rural society became increasingly marginalized and suffered from severe shocks related to both economic transition and drought.
 This was especially severe in the east, consequently spurring internal migration to larger regional cities and the Damascus suburbs.

 Syria’s GDP had remained dependent on the oil and agriculture sectors, themselves subject to fluctuating oil prices and rainfall.
 Main sources of foreign earnings were oil exports, exports of services, and foreign transfers of income and remittances; however these sources are now seriously curtailed by the crisis.